OctoPrint/plugins.octoprint.org/_plugins/preheat.md

 id: preheat
 title: Preheat Button
-description: Automatically heat printhead to the printing temperature of the current gcode file
+description: Automatically heat nozzle and bed to the printing temperature of the current gcode file
 author: Marian Kleineberg
 license: MIT